Hu Jintao: Tenure in Tibet

-Hu Yaobang was purged by Deng Xiaoping in 1987 due to his 'liberal' tendencies, and his departure from the political scene was initially seen as unfavourable towards Hu Jintao, who drew criticism from party elder for failing to criticize the ousted reformer.
 In 1988, Hu Jintao was transferred to become Party Regional Committee secretary of the Tibet Autonomous Region, while also taking on the role of Political commissar of the local People's Liberation Army units.
 This made Hu effectively the number-one figure in the vast, restive region.
+Under Hu's governance, the government has sharply escalated systemic repression, authorities arbitrarily detain human rights defenders, tightly control civil society, and continue to impose strict controls on movement.

 Increased clashes culminated in serious rioting in Lhasa's core on 5 March 1989, five days before the 30th anniversary of the 1959 Tibetan uprising.
-What occurred after is a matter of dispute.
-Rioters accused the police of shooting them arbitrarily, and the police claimed that they had acted in self-defense.
+Protestors accused the police of shooting them arbitrarily, while police claimed that they had acted in self-defense.
 In addition, there was speculation that Hu delayed his orders to clamp down on the protesters until late into the evening, when the police chief was forced to act because the situation was spiraling out of control.
-The protesters were suppressed early into the next day, and Hu asked Beijing to declare martial law on 8 March.
+The protesters were violently suppressed early into the next day, and Hu asked Beijing to declare martial law on 8 March.

-Hu's role in the demonstrations and rioting on 5 March was never made clear.
+Hu's role in the demonstrations and police violence on 5 March was never made clear.
 While it is general protocol that Hu must have at least implicitly approved the use of force against protesters, whether he actually gave orders throughout 5 March is a matter of debate.
 (Note: Willy Lam accounts for Hu's actions on 5 March 1989 as a possible example of his high-level political cunning and shrewdness.)
 Some diplomatic analysts linked Hu's use of force to the suppression of activists and students in Tiananmen Square, which took place three months later.
 Whether Hu provided "inspiration" for the PLA on 4 June is a matter of debate, but it was clear that Hu's actions in Lhasa earned him unprecedented attention in the upper echelons of party power, including by "paramount leader" Deng Xiaoping.
 Martin Seiff of United Press International commented on Putin and Hu: "Both are tough and able authoritarians who had extensive experience of repressing dissent on their rise to the top."

+Hu was bothered by Tibet's high altitude during his entire tenure, causing persistent headaches and nausea.
+This led him to take occasional trips to Chengdu to rest before returning Lhasa.
+The strain and the pain eventually became so serious that Hu eventually left Tibet altogether moved to Beijing in June 1990, continuing as Tibet's party secretary in absentia until December 1992.